akyshr/dockerfile-ubuntu-lamp/README.md

 ###Configuration Parameters
 Below is the list of parameters that can be set using environment variables.
 * USER : user account name.
-Defaults to 'ubuntu'.
+Defaults to 'admin'.
 * PASSWORD : user password.
-Defaults to 'ubuntu'.
+Defaults to 'admin'.
 * LANG  : Language.
 Defaults to 'en_US.UTF-8'.
 * TIMEZONE : timezone.
 Defaults to 'Etc/UTC'
+* MYSQL_PASS : mysql root password.
+Defaults to 'admin'